Find Affordable College Courses

 undefined

-Of the students who received a geology master's degree from Baylor, 100% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a geology master's degree from Baylor, 63% were white.
+This is typical for this degree on the natiowide level.
+In the geology master's program at this school, racial-ethnic minorities make up 25% of degree recipients.
+That is 2% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Baylor University with a master's in geology.